Netcat

 netcat (often abbreviated to nc) is a computer networking utility for reading from and writing to network connections using TCP or UDP.
 The command is designed to be a dependable back-end that can be used directly or easily driven by other programs and scripts.
 At the same time, it is a feature-rich network debugging and investigation tool, since it can produce almost any kind of connection its user could need and has a number of built-in capabilities.

-Its list of features includes port scanning, transferring files, and port listening: as with any server, it can be used as a backdoor.
+It is able to perform port scanning, file transferring and port listening.

 Features

 The original netcat's features include: